Jashansimak/Day-6/README.md

  WHAT IS NETWORK?

  A network is a group of two or more computers or devices connected together so they can communicate and share resources.

+ IP Address(Internal Protocol Address):

+ An IP address is a unique numerical identifier assigned to every device connected to a computer network that uses the internet Protocol for communication.
+It enables devices to communicate with each other.

+Protocol: Protocol is a set of rules governing how data is formatted , transmitted  and received between devices.

+Properties:

+Unique: Each device on a network must have a unique IP address.

+Universal: IP address are a globally recognized standard for network communicatin.

+       IP Type      Usage

+       Publice      Used on the internet , these addresses are globally unique and rutable.

+       private     Used within private networks(e.g., home or school networks), these addresses are not directly routable on the internet.

+Dynamic Nature : IP address can change over time, especially for devices on dynamic IP  assignments.
+However, its fundamental properties (uniqueness and universality) remain constant.

+IPv4( Internet Protocol Version 4): IPv4 is the fourth version of the internet Protocol.

+       Length: 32 bits long.

+       Address Space: Can theoretically support $2^{32}$ unique address.

+       Notations:  Decimal Notation: Use base 10 number system (digit 0-9).
+                   Most common in everyday life.
+Example: 192, 168, 1, 1 in IPv4 address 192.168.1.1.

+                  Represented in dotted - decimal format

+    Binary Notation:  Use base 2 number system (digits 0 and 1).
+                      Computers operate using binary internally.
+                      Each decimal number  in an IPv4 address corresponds to an 8- bit binary number.

+     Example:  Decimal: 192 = Binary 11000000

+               Decimal: 168= Binary 10101000

+               Decimal 1= Binary 00000001

+Address Structure:

+Network ID(prefix): Defines the network segment to which the device belongs.
+This part is common for all devices within the same network .

+Host ID(Suffix): Uniquely identifies a specific device (host) within that network segment.

+Example: An international phone number where the country code represent network and the phone number represent the "host."

+IPv6( Internet Protocol Versin 6):

+IPv6 is the latest version of the internet Protocol, designed to address the limitations of IPv4, primarily the exhaustion of available addresses.

+          LENGTH: 128 Bits long

+          ADDRESS SPACE: Can support a vastly larger number of addresses , approximately $2^{128}$.

+          Notation: Represented in hexadecimal, often with colons separating groups of 16 bits.

+  Classful Addressing(IPv4)